 Spokane's economy has a history of relying on natural resources—mining, agriculture, logging—but came out of the most recent economic downturn a more diversified economy.
 The city has at times experienced economic struggles in recent years.
 To boost economic development, a state-supported business incubator was placed in the city.

-The region is also home to several institutions of higher education, including two private colleges, as well as the Community Colleges of Spokane system and a variety of tech colleges.
+The region is also home to several institutions of higher education, including two private colleges, the Community Colleges of Spokane system, and a variety of tech colleges.

 No matter what you're seeking in your new home, you'll be able to find it in Spokane.
 With its below-average cost of living and everything it has to offer, anyone can move to this beautiful city and find fulfillment.
 If you're looking for your ideal home in Spokane, contact Unity Home Group at eXp Realty with Real Estate Spokane at (509) 808-4030 to speak to local real estate agents who can help you find the perfect Spokane home for you today.